centreon/centreon-broker/doc/user/modules.rst

 tls            Enable TLS protocol.
 It can either be used as anonymous
                (no public_cert nor private_key) or with appropriate settings (ca_certificate) used with certificate
                authentication.
-private_key    Private key.
-public_cert    Public certificate associated with private_key.
-ca_certificate Trusted Certificate Authority certificate.
-If this
-               parameter is set, the CA’s certificate is used to authenticate client connections which are denied
-               if the peer key could not be validated.
+Note that if this option is set (to either true or false), BBDO's TLS negociation won't be possible. private_key    Private key, in PEM format. public_cert    Public certificate, in PEM format, associated with private_key. ca_certificate Trusted Certificate Authority certificate, in PEM format.
+If this parameter is set, the CA’s certificate is used to authenticate client connections which are denied if the peer key could not be validated.
 ============== =======================================================

 Example